Cathedral Plaza Project

 A beautiful fountain will be added in front of the Cathedral for the enjoyment of all.

-The expanded plaza and garden will create improved gathering spaces for religious services, weddings, graduations, and other community events hosted at Saint Cecilia Cathedral.
+The Plaza will create improved gathering spaces for religious services, weddings, graduations, and other community events hosted at Saint Cecilia Cathedral.

 Frequently Asked Questions